akshayKhot/akshayKhot.github.io/about.md

 My name is Akshay, and I am a software developer based in Victoria, British Columbia.
 I've been programming for the past decade, and I strive to write software that solves real problems.

-Currently I'm working as a software developer at CityView, a municipal software company, and one of the best companies in Victoria.
+Currently I'm working at CityView, a municipal software company, and one of the best companies in Victoria.
 We build web/mobile/desktop applications for our customers, who are the municipalities and townships all over Canada and USA.
 I have been at CityView for three years and it's been a fantastic journey so far.

 Before CityView, I did my Master's in Computer Science from the University of Victoria, where I designed & implemented a scalable algorithm to find the most influential users in a network.
 A short paper based on my thesis was published in EDBT Vienna 2018 (Microsoft Research).
 You can find a copy of my thesis [here](https://dspace.library.uvic.ca//handle/1828/8885).